What Is a Prologue — and How to Write One Readers Won't Skip

 - An introduction deals specifically with the subject of the book.
 It might offer supplemental information or explain the perspective of the writer(s).
 While a preface doesn't typically contain information critical to the reader’s understanding of the book, an introduction usually does.
 Mostly used in nonfiction.

 The prologue is the opposite of an epilogue, which comes at the end of a novel.
-Now we’re all clear on the literary device that is the prologue, let’s take a closer look at its purpose and determine whether it’s the right start for your story.
+Now we’re all clear on this particular literary device, let’s take a closer look at its purpose and determine whether it’s the right start for your story.

 How to write a prologue: tips from our editors